 Planning dinner can be stressful — especially if ADHD leaves you feeling disorganized and unprepared.
 Take the guesswork out of meal planning with these tips for creating a menu and staying organized at the grocery store.

-Why is meal planning so tough for people with ADHD?
-Consider what’s involved — decision-making, planning, prioritizing, navigating the aisles of a visually overwhelming supermarket-and it begins to make sense.
+Why is meal planning so tough for people with attention deficit disorder (ADHD or ADD)?
+Consider what’s involved — decision-making, planning, prioritizing, navigating the aisles of a visually overwhelming supermarket — and it begins to make sense.

 Meal planning for a family is an inherently ADHD-unfriendly task.
 By contrast, the creativity needed to pull together a last-minute meal with whatever’s on hand is ADHD-friendly (although meals created on the fly probably won’t cut it in the nutrition department night after night).